 - Sew with a ¼” seam.

-- Now place the loose sashing piece over the seam lines.
+- Place the loose sashing piece over the seam lines.
 You will notice that the seams will fill the space.

 - Topstitch the sashing in place, close to the folded edge.